Aerated Bread Company: Tea shops and early women's issues

 A.B.C. operated a chain of self-service A.B.C. tea shops.
-These grew from A.B.C. opening a tearoom in the courtyard of London's Fenchurch Street Railway Station in 1864, two years after the company's founding.
-The idea for opening the tearoom is attributed to a London-based manager of the Aerated Bread Company who had been serving free tea and snacks to customers.
+These grew from A.B.C. opening a shop selling tea in the courtyard of London's Fenchurch Street Railway Station in 1864, two years after the company's founding.
+The idea for adding dedicated tearooms is attributed to a London-based manager of the Aerated Bread Company who had been serving free tea and snacks to customers and seems to have happend around 1875.
 The motivation for the company acting upon the manager's suggestion was to supplement the income derived from bread manufacture, which was not sufficient to pay a dividend to shareholders.

 The tearooms provided one of the first public places where women in the Victorian era could eat a meal, alone or with women friends, without a male escort.
 While by 1880 unescorted women could visit higher-end restaurants, they had to avoid the bar.
 In at least one instance, a women's social club was housed directly above an A.B.C. tea shop:

 The New Somerville Club, close to Oxford Circus ... was located over an Aerated Bread Company's shop, and notwithstanding the complaint that the female employés of that company do not participate in the vast profits of the undertaking, the members of the Somerville get meals from the aerated bread shop [sic] sent up to the general room above, a bright and very prettily furnished apartment.
 Men are admitted to this club as guests.

 The reference to the female employees of the company not sharing in the company's profits was a very real concern at the time.
 It was even referred to as a "gross case of company inhumanity."
 At the 1895 annual general meeting of the company, Richardson proposed, and another doctor (also a director), Furnival, seconded, "giving the girls employed by the company some additional advantages."
 The physicians felt that if the company "did not give them one meal a day ... they were a mean and shabby lot."
 The board chairman felt that the company had made great strides in that area: they were already giving the employees one meal a day, providing a hot dinner "at a nominal price," and "[n]ot a girl went into the company's service now who did not receive 10 shillings a week."